KY-max07/WhatsApp-Message-Scheduler/README.md

    - Your name
    - Recipient's WhatsApp number (including the country code, e.g., +91)
    - Message to be sent
-   - Date and time when the message should be sent (in `YYYY-MM-DD ``HH:MM` format)
+   - Date and time when the message should be sent (in `YYYY-MM-DD HH: MM` format)
 3. The script calculates the delay and waits until the scheduled time.
-4. Once the time arrives, it sends the message via Twilio WhatsApp API.
+4. Once the time arrives, it sends the message via the Twilio WhatsApp API.

 ## License